vfigueroa/ANewPath/README.md

 # This is my CSSI Project

-This is my attempt to make web app at CSSI
+WEB APP developed at GOOGLE Pittsburgh for CSSI

 #Group
 Gemma, Alex and Victor